MicrosoftDocs/azure-docs/articles/cdn/cdn-azure-diagnostic-logs.md

 - Export data to blob storage, export to CSV, and generate graphs in Excel.
 - Export data to Event Hubs and correlate with data from other Azure services.
-- Export data to log analytics and view data in your own Log Analytics work space
+- Export data to Log Analytics and view data in your own Log Analytics work space

-The following figure shows a typical CDN core analytics view of data.
+The following diagram shows a typical CDN core analytics view of data.

 ![portal - Diagnostics logs](./media/cdn-diagnostics-log/01_OMS-workspace.png)